people process technology framework

 As the PPT framework’s name suggests, engineering managers must harmonize the three pillars – people, processes, and technology -to complement and foster a productive work environment.

-This article will explain what people, process, technology is, walk you through its three elements, and offer you best practices, advice, and directions to implement the strategy in your projects.
+This article will explain the people process technology framework, walk you through its three elements, and offer best practices, advice, and directions to implement the strategy in your projects.
 Moreover, we will also provide you guidance on using the Waydev platform to optimally implement the people, process, and technology strategy.

 The importance of people, processes, and technology in software engineering

-The People, Process, and Technology (PPT) methodology focuses on the relationship between its three key elements and how they drive towards and contribute to organizational change.
+The People, Process, and Technology (PPT) methodology focuses on the relationship between its three key elements and how they drive towards and achieve organizational efficiency.

 The people, process, technology framework is popular because it considers the direct relationship between people, processes, and technology.
 To perform a specific job, people use processes that they streamline and improve by applying technical expertise to technology